PokkzDev/entreestudiantes/docs/PLAN_PURCHASING_CONTROL.md

 The plan purchasing control feature allows administrators to dynamically enable or disable the ability for users to purchase new subscription plans.
 This is useful for:

 - **Maintenance periods**: Temporarily disable purchases during system maintenance
-- **Payment processor issues**: Quickly disable purchases if there are problems with MercadoPago
+- **Payment processor issues**: Quickly disable purchases if there are problems with Flow.cl
 - **Emergency situations**: Immediately stop new subscriptions if needed
 - **Testing**: Safely test the application with purchases disabled